pillai-anantha/MUSHROOM-ClASSIFIER/README.md

 *The Mushroom Classification.html is the knit version of the RMD file

 *Presentation.pptx contains insights from the data exploration and models built

+*Random forest with accuracy 100% was the best model